mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 ## Query

 The query is the query made on the source Database.
-For our exercises they will be done in sql.
+For this exercises they will be done in sql.

 ```
   query: {